Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/14-Bitonic-Sorting/README.md

 }
 ```

-The code block below shows the implementation of the "fixed span" algorithm required for the remaining rounds of every stage for Stage 4 and above.
-Here no reversal operations are required since the butterfly assignments follow a regular pattern.
+The following code block shows the implementation of the fixed span algorithm required for the remaining rounds of every stage from Stage 4 and higher.
+No reversal operations are required since the butterfly assignments follow a regular pattern.
 Again, the memory management adjusts the top and bottom butterfly pointers according to the different `GROUP` and `ITER` to be processed

 ```
 template<unsigned GROUP,unsigned SPAN,unsigned ITER> void __attribute__((noinline)) bitonic_fp1024::stageB(void)